 Building a Provisioning Package in Windows

-- To create a new provisioning package, select New provisioning package from the Windows ICD start page
+- To create a new provisioning package, select New provisioning package from the Windows ICD start page.

-- In the next page, enter the name of project and location where you wish to save the ppkg file
+- In the next page, enter the name of the project and location where you wish to save the ppkg file

 - Click Next and select the edition of Windows for which you are creating the provisioning package; by default, it will be Windows Common but since we are talking about Windows 10 here, select Windows 10